Swim University

 It contains about 62% actual chlorine per pound.
 Dichlor is stable and is more expensive than other options, but it can also be used as pool shock.

-Calcium Hypochlorite
+2. Calcium Hypochlorite (Unstabilized)

-Also known as cal hypo, this is one of the most popular chlorine treatments as it’s one of the most cost effective.
+Also known as cal hypo, this is one of the most popular chlorine treatments as it’s one of the most cost-effective.
 It contains about 65% chlorine with a pH of 12.
 This will require more acid to properly balance your water.

 It’s inexpensive, but it’s unstable, and breathing the fumes can be dangerous.
 Use caution.

-Which type of chlorine you use will largely depend on how it will be used, and your budget.
-Liquid chlorine may be a good choice if you have a large pool, but the costs associated with it, and the available chlorine per pound could mean that chlorine granules are the better option.
+Which type of chlorine you use will largely depend on how it will be used and your budget.
+Liquid chlorine may be a good choice if you have a large pool, but the costs associated with it and the available chlorine per pound could mean that chlorine granules are the better option.

 In the end, both liquid chlorine and chlorine granules will do their job and keep your pool clean and clear.
-Once you make your decision, be sure you handle the chlorine carefully and follow the manufacturer instructions carefully to add it properly, and stay safe while doing so.
+Once you make your decision, be sure you handle the chlorine carefully and follow the manufacturer’s instructions carefully to add it properly, and stay safe while doing so.